sqlitecloud/docs/src/pages/docs/commands/disable-user.md

 ---
 title: DISABLE USER
-description: The DISABLE USER command is used to disable (and not remove) a specified username from the system.
-After command execution the user specified in the username argument will be no longer able to log-into the system.
+description: The DISABLE USER command disables a specified username from the system (it does not remove it)
 ---

 ## Syntax